Learn from other expats

 – Visit to FutureLand, the visitors centre of the Maasvlakte 2.

 Please note: Drinks are not included

 Holiday workshops at Circus Rotjeknor – Come practice circus and show your skills!

 Rotterdams Praatcafe is a social group for anyone interested in practising Dutch in a cozy environment.
 Any Dutch language learners can enjoy practising Dutch at ease and with fun.
 In order to do that, we bring into the group enthusiastic Dutch language learners, professional Dutch teachers, professional language coaches and other social Dutch native speakers.
 Together we will create creative and social events to make friends, have a lot of fun and practise speaking Dutch.
 Events will be held in Rotterdam.

-They will host a language exchange Rotterdam event on Wednesday 30th January, where everyone can speak the language(s) he or she wants to socialize in.
+They will host a language exchange Rotterdam event on every last Wednesday of the month, where everyone can speak the language(s) he or she wants to socialize in.
 Wednesday from 19.30-22h.